iamamitshrma/iamamitshrma/README.md

 ---

 ### 📚 Sustainable Discipleship Platform
+- Designed system architecture and developed the complete application from scratch using React and Express.js
 - Designed scalable backend modules
 - Improved engagement by **40%**
 - Reduced API latency by **20%**